CONDITIONS

 Lifestyle Changes for PMS Management

-Eating a Balanced Diet: Focus on consuming whole foods, including plenty of fruits, vegetables, and whole grains.
-These foods help stabilize blood sugar and insulin levels, reducing the likelihood of mood swings and food cravings.
+Lifestyle changes can reduce PMS symptoms and improve overall wellbeing.
+Here are some tips:* Balanced Diet: Focus on whole foods, fruits, vegetables and whole grains.
+These foods stabilise blood sugar and insulin levels reducing mood swings and food cravings.

-Staying Hydrated: Drinking plenty of water can help reduce bloating and other physical symptoms.
-Aim for at least eight glasses of water a day to stay hydrated and support overall health.
+Hydration: Drink plenty of water to reduce bloating and other physical symptoms.
+Aim for at least 8 glasses of water a day to stay hydrated and support overall health.

-Exercising Regularly: Engage in physical activities like walking, swimming, or yoga to help reduce stress and anxiety.
-Regular exercise can also improve mood and energy levels, making it easier to cope with PMS symptoms.
+Exercise: Engage in physical activities like walking, swimming or yoga to reduce stress and anxiety.
+Exercise can improve mood and energy levels making it easier to cope with PMS symptoms.

-Practicing Stress-Reducing Techniques: Try relaxation methods like meditation, deep breathing, or progressive muscle relaxation to manage stress and anxiety.
-These techniques can help calm the mind and reduce the emotional impact of PMS.
+Stress Reduction Techniques: Try relaxation methods like meditation, deep breathing or progressive muscle relaxation to manage stress and anxiety.
+These techniques can calm the mind and reduce the emotional impact of PMS.

-Getting Enough Sleep: Aim for 7-8 hours of sleep per night to help regulate hormones and reduce fatigue.
-Establishing a regular sleep routine can improve sleep quality and overall well-being.
+Sleep: Aim for 7-8 hours of sleep per night to regulate hormones and reduce fatigue.
+Establish a regular sleep routine to improve sleep quality and overall wellbeing.

-Avoiding Triggers: Identify and avoid triggers like sugary foods, caffeine, and alcohol, which can exacerbate PMS symptoms.
+Avoid Triggers: Identify and avoid triggers like sugary foods, caffeine and alcohol which can worsen PMS symptoms.
 Reducing or eliminating these triggers from your diet can help alleviate physical and emotional symptoms.

-By incorporating these lifestyle changes and strategies, women can better manage their PMS symptoms and improve their overall quality of life.
-It’s essential to consult with a healthcare provider to determine the best course of treatment for individual needs.
+By incorporating these lifestyle changes and strategies women can manage their PMS symptoms better and improve their quality of life.
+Consult with a healthcare provider to determine the best course of treatment for you.

 Dietary Supplements and PMS

-Some women find that dietary supplements can help alleviate PMS symptoms.
-Herbal supplements, such as chasteberry and evening primrose oil, may help regulate hormonal imbalances and reduce symptoms.
-Omega-3 fatty acids, calcium, and magnesium may also help alleviate symptoms such as bloating, breast tenderness, and mood swings.
-However, it is essential to consult with a healthcare provider before taking any supplements, as they can interact with other medications or have side effects.
-A healthy diet that includes plenty of fruits, vegetables, whole grains, and lean protein can also help reduce symptoms and improve overall health.
+Some women find dietary supplements help with PMS symptoms.
+Herbal supplements like chasteberry and evening primrose oil can regulate hormonal imbalances and reduce symptoms.
+Omega 3 fatty acids, calcium and magnesium can help with bloating, breast tenderness and mood swings.
+Always consult with a healthcare provider before taking any supplements as they can interact with other medications or have side effects.
+A healthy diet with plenty of fruits, vegetables, whole grains and lean protein can also reduce symptoms and improve overall health.

 Medical Treatments

-While mild symptoms of PMS can often be managed with lifestyle changes, more severe cases may require medical treatments.
+Mild PMS symptoms can often be managed with lifestyle changes but severe cases may require medical treatments.

 Hormonal contraception to suppress ovulation and stabilise hormone levels